-ISAR captures the following information: Demographics, Medical History, Comorbidities, Diagnostics, Hospital Resource Utilization, Biomarkers (Blood and Sputum Eosinophils, IgE, FeNO), Asthma Medication, Allergy Tests, Asthma Control (GINA Assessment for asthma control), Adherence and Clinical Management Plan.
+Collated by the ISAR network of respiratory and database experts via the Delphi iterative decision making process, ISAR captures the following information: Demographics, Medical History, Comorbidities, Diagnostics, Hospital Resource Utilization, Biomarkers (Blood and Sputum Eosinophils, IgE, FeNO), Asthma Medication, Allergy Tests, Asthma Control (GINA Assessment for asthma control), Adherence and Clinical Management Plan.

-ISAR also collects safety related data across three main events: Cancer, Serious Infections and Anaphylaxis and medication effectiveness data across ten OCS related comorbidities (Osteoporosis, Diabetes, Renal Failure, Anxiety, Depression, Peptic Ulcer, Cataract, Glaucoma, Pneumonia, Cardiovascular Diseases, Obstructive Sleep Apnoea) as well as OCS/ICS doses and reasons for switching from/to/between biologics.
+ISAR also collects safety-related data across three main events: Cancer, Serious Infections and Anaphylaxis and medication effectiveness data across ten OCS related comorbidities (Osteoporosis, Diabetes, Renal Failure, Anxiety, Depression, Peptic Ulcer, Cataract, Glaucoma, Pneumonia, Cardiovascular Diseases, Obstructive Sleep Apnoea) as well as OCS/ICS doses and reasons for switching from/to/between biologics.

 ISAR international data is hosted at Optimum Patient Care, United Kingdom.
-Patient-level data is completely anonymized and indexed at the country-level.